alibad/breathquest/README.md

 ## ✨ **What Is This?**

 Breath Quest started as a breath-controlled gaming experiment and evolved into a comprehensive audio interface research platform.
-The project validates biological computing interfaces through real-world gaming applications.
+The project validates audio-controlled gaming interfaces through three working prototypes, from breath detection to clap-controlled gaming.

 ### 🎮 **Current Features**
 - **👏 Clap-Controlled Gaming** - Single clap to jump, double clap to shoot, triple clap for special powers